fedef17/CO2_cool_fort/README.md

 The following inputs are required by CO2_NLTE_COOL:
 - n_lev: Number of levels in the atmosphere (n_lev);
 - ilev0: index of the lower atmospheric level (maximum pressure level) to be considered.
-Parametrization will only be activated above the selected level (at lower pressures);
+Parametrization will only be activated above (i.e., to lower pressures) the selected level;
 - T_surf: surface temperature (if set to a negative value, the temperature of the first level from the surface is used);
 - 6 atmospheric profiles: pressure, temperature, VMRs of CO2, O, O2, N2
 - temperature in K, pressure in hPa, vmrs in mol/mol (not ppm);